GP Training

 Usually a GP Registrar is based at the practice for about a year, learning ‘on the job’ what General Practice is all about, and making the transition from being a hospital doctor to a community GP.
 The Registrar takes a full part in the running of the surgery.

 Western Elms Surgery has been a training practice since 1992, when Geoff Williams became our GP Trainer.
-He has now retired from the surgery after 32 years and doctors Oji and Haldane now carry out this role.
+He has now retired from the surgery after 32 years and doctors Haldane & Ajanaku now carry out this role.
 We are part of the Reading Vocational Training Scheme for GPs.

 The Facilities

-We believe Western Elms and Circuit Lane surgeries provide an ideal environment for training GPs.
-The extensive modernisation and extension of Western Elms Surgery in 1992, and further development since then, has provided the following facilities:
+We believe Western Elms and Circuit Lane surgeries provides an ideal environment for training GPs.
+The extensive modernisation and extension of Western Elms Surgery in 1992 and further development since then in 2020, has provided the following facilities:

 • A consulting room specifically for the GP Registrar(s)